 SHOULDER SURFING involves looking over someone's shoulder, to get information.
 It is commonly used to obtain passwords, Personal Identification Numbers (PINs), security codes, and other similar data.

-Shoulder Surfing can also be done from a distance using vision enhancing devices such as binoculars.
-Cameras can also be installed in ceilings, walls, other fixtures or ATMs to capture the entry of security codes or PINS.
-It has become a much greater threat due to the prevalence of mobile phones equipped with cameras and video recorders. read more
+Shoulder Surfing can also be done using a mobile phone or from a distance using vision enhancing devices such as binoculars.
+Cameras can also be installed in ceilings, walls, other fixtures or ATMs to capture the entry of security codes or PINs.

 Name, Date of Birth, Destination, Duration of Stay (Date of Departure & Return), and Contact Information (phone # and email address).